Domestic Abuse 101

 CDC (US Government Center for Disease Control and Prevention)

-We as bystanders, rarely intervene because we have not been taught how and for lack of social support.
+We as bystanders, rarely intervene because we have not been taught how to do it and lack social support.
 These suggestions will help you intervene safely.
-Choose the options you feel comfortable with, adapt them to each situation and keep practicing.
+Choose the options you feel comfortable with, adapt them to each situation, and keep practicing.
 After some trials, you will be pleased with the results.

-Refocus the conversation: If you feel uncomfortable speaking directly to the offender because he is your boss or someone who has an authority over you, totally ignore the offensive comment and divert the attention by asking the offender for something like the time, menu or directions; make a joke, change the topic or intentionally spill your drink.
-For example: You’re with friends and one of them says in a disparaging manner that a common acquaintance broke up with her abusive boyfriend.
+Refocus the conversation: If you feel uncomfortable speaking directly to the offender because he is your boss or someone who has authority over you, totally ignore the offensive comment and divert the attention by asking the offender for something like the time, menu, or directions; make a joke, change the topic or intentionally spill your drink.
+For example: You’re with friends and one of them says disparagingly that a common acquaintance broke up with her abusive boyfriend.
 You may say, “Whoa, that takes guts,” or, “She must be really brave.”

 Engage others: The goal is to promote a new positive perspective for all the bystanders.
 For example: You’re having dinner with friends.
 When a woman at a nearby table goes to the restroom, one of your friends makes a crude remark about her body.
 You may say “Have you noticed that we sometimes talk about women disrespectfully?
 I wonder why this happens?”